Command of the Heights

 - transforming Spur Battery into an amphitheatre with seating for outdoor performances

-On 2 January 2019 works began at Chatham Waterfront.
-Construction works are expected to be completed in autumn 2019.
+On 2 January 2019 works began at Chatham Waterfront to expose the Barrier Ditch.

-Works down at the waterfront have unearthed archaeology thought to have been previously destroyed.
+Works down at the waterfront unearthed archaeology thought to have been previously destroyed.
 This is in the form of 3 brick chambers (casemates) that would have been gun positions to defend the river, and the buried remains of the barrier ditch wall itself.
-It's planned to incorporate those features into the completed works to enable the public to engage with the area's important history.

 Reinterpretation of Barrier Ditch layout at Riverside One